poncito/ReactiveGraphs.jl/README.md

 Dataflows architectures are particularly relevant for building programs that process multiple data sources asynchronously.

-## What is this

 This module provides the components required to build a computational graph architecture.
-The emphasize is on latency.
+Its implementation optimizes the latency.
-To achieve high performance, the graph is compiled to avoid dynamic dispatching of the operations.
+To achieve high performance, the graph is compiled to avoid dynamic dispatching of the operations, and solves for the type of each node at construction time.

 ## Example

-### mapping
+### Mapping

 This example shows how to create a graph that contains two inputs, and a node that sums their value.
 ```julia